Joe Federman, 2010 - 2012

 Simon McGregor-Wood 2005 - 2008

 Bureau Chief for ABC News in Jerusalem since January 2002.
 Joined ABC News in London in 1988, previously worked for Reuters TV and ITN, London.
-Currently with Al Jazeera International.
+Currently the Europe correspondent for TRT Turk.

 Andrew Steele 2004 - 2005

 Andrew Steele was the BBC’s Middle East Bureau Editor from 2001 to 2005.
 A graduate of modern languages from Aberdeen University in Scotland, Andrew worked in Scottish newspapers before moving to the BBC in Edinburgh as a TV reporter.
 He joined Reuters in 1984 and spent 16 years in a variety of postings in Europe, Africa, Asia and the United States.
 In 1998 he rejoined the BBC as European Bureau Editor based in Brussels before being posted to Jerusalem.
-From here he has taken the well-trodden route to Washington, where he now serves as Americas Editor.
+From here he took the well-trodden route to Washington, later back to London as head of Operations BBC Newsgathering.Currently he is head fo operations for TRT Turk in Istanbul.

 Dan Perry 2001-2004

 Dan Perry is currently the Middle East Editor of the Associated Press.
 He also serves as special international editor for the agency.
 His previous AP postings included London, where he was Europe & Africa Editor from 2004-2010, chief of bureau in Jerusalem, chief of bureau for the Caribbean based in Puerto Rico, and correspondent in Romania and Eastern Europe.
 Perry, 51, is a graduate of the University of Pennsylvania and holds a Master's Degree from Columbia University.

 Howard Goller, 1999-2001